UK to cut unpopular property tax for nearly all home buyers

 Presenting his half-yearly update on the country's finances on Wednesday, Osborne said the Stamp Duty tax would be lowered for the majority of home buyers while those buying houses at the top end of the market would have to pay more.

-The increase for the most wealthy could help neutralise the challenge from the opposition Labour party, currently just leading the Conservatives in opinion polls, who have promised to introduce a levy, dubbed a 'mansion tax', on properties worth more than 2 million pounds.
+The increase for the most wealthy could help neutralize the challenge from the opposition Labor party, currently just leading the Conservatives in opinion polls, who have promised to introduce a levy, dubbed a 'mansion tax', on properties worth more than 2 million pounds ($3.1 million).

 Stamp duty was previously levied according to the total value of a home or land at a rate that increased in stages, resulting in big jumps in the tax paid when a property moved over each threshold.